Stay up to date

-In this man in the middle (MITM) attack type, the attacker modifies the device packet’s IP address before it reaches the destination address and makes the user think they are interacting with a legitimate source.
-Through IP spoofing, the attacker will then gain the information that the user would share with the source, such as personal, financial information, account credentials, trade communication, etc.
+In this man in the middle (MITM) attack type, the attacker modifies the device packet’s IP address before reaching the destination address and making the user think they are interacting with a legitimate source.
+Through IP spoofing, the attacker will gain the information that the user would share with the source, such as personal, financial information, account credentials, trade communication, etc.

 In a Domain name server or DNS spoofing, the attacker redirects the user traffic to a fraudulent website resembling the destination.
 This way, the attacker may push the user to enter personal credentials and other information to the fake website.